maxgfr/node-simple-context/README.md

 `node-simple-context` is an helper to create a context in node.

 This library is highly inspired by [nctx](https://github.com/devthejo/nctx).
 You definitely should check it out!
+Thanks to @devthejo for his help 💪

 ## Installation